U24 Consortium Members

 Victor Banerjee, PhD

 Postdoctoral Research Fellow at the Mitchell Center for Alzheimer’s Disease and Related Brain Disorders.
 Dr. Banerjee has a background on structural techniques to study misfolded proteins including SOD1, TDP43, tau and prions.
-He was trained as a postdoc in the lab of nobel laurate Stanley Prusiner working on cryo-EM studies of tau aggregates.
+He was trained as a postdoc in the lab of nobel laureate Stanley Prusiner working on cryo-EM studies of tau aggregates.